Gleland/SigFigs/README.md

 To use the code and count sig figs, just use `sf.sfCount('0.670')` or whatever number desired.
 Make sure to enclose the number in quotes, or the result may be incorrect.

 Additionally, this code can be used to perform operations and adhere to the rules of preserving sigfigs.
+After importing the file into your code just add `sf.sfMult("parameter1","parameter2")` for multiplying, `sf.sfDiv("param1","param2")` for dividing, `sf.sfAdd("p1","p2")` for adding, and `sf.sfSub("p1","p2")` for dividing.

+To count sig figs, use `sf.sfCount()`, or to round sig figs, use `sf.sfRound(input, number)`.

-After importing the file into your code just add `sf.sfCalc("parameter1","parameter2","operation")`, where parameter1 and 2 are numbers to be added/subtracted/multiplied/divided and operation is one of `"*"`, `"/"`, `"+"`,`"-"`.
+, where parameter1 and 2 are numbers to be added/subtracted/multiplied/divided and operation is one of `"*"`, `"/"`, `"+"`,`"-"`.
 This will yield a string result of the answer in decimal form.
 ~